rtisma/hibernate-native-json/README.md

 hibernate-jackson
 =================

-Persist an Object to JSON in an hibernate field
+Persist an Object to JSON in database (using hibernate custom field)

 Create your own implementation by extends JacksonUserType